Spring 2012 Second Wednesday Series - April

 Business Writing Basics: Write it Right

-The ability to write a good business letter is as important as dressing appropriately for work: both reflect who you are.
+Composing a well-written business document is as important as dressing appropriately for work: both reflect who you are.
 In fact, your business contacts may know you only through your written correspondence.
-A clear, concise business letter reflects well on you and your organization.
-Good business writing communicates exactly what you mean to say in a way that the reader will understand; a well written letter, memo, or email will help you get the results you want.
+A clear, concise business letter, memo or e-mail reflects well on you and your organization.
+Good business writing communicates exactly what you mean to say in a way that the reader will understand, and helps you get the results you want.

 In this course, you will learn 8 basic steps to writing effectively, including organizing your thoughts, analyzing your audience, and enlivening your message using simple, clear language.

 • assess your audience